-UNLOADER PARTS GROUP
+UNLOADER FOR RCI PARTS GROUP

 The unloader valve solenoid manifold is located on top of the console assembly, under the swing drive cover.
-The valve contains two electrically operated solenoids which operate to either contain or unload a pilot signal.
-(Note: One solenoid is exclusively for the 2-speed winch.)
-When the solenoid is energized, it is closed and no oil is permitted to pass through the valve.
-There are three check cartridges in the top of the valve to prevent interfeed between the other functions incorporated into the block (boom extend, winch up, and boom down.)
+The valve contains two electrically operated solenoids.
+The RCI solenoid valve will operate to either contain or unload a pilot signal.
+(Note: the other solenoid is exclusively for the 2-speed winch.)
+When the RCI solenoid is energized, it is closed and no oil is permitted to pass through the valve.
+There are three check cartridges in the top of the valve to prevent inter-feed between the other functions feeding into the block (boom extend, winch up, and boom down.)
 The 2-speed winch solenoid is also isolated to prevent interference with the boom functions.

 The function of "unloading" oil is done by a pilot operated cartridge referred to as a ported anti-void.
-The anti-void valves are located on the boom and winch control valves.
+These anti-void valves are located on the boom and winch control valves.
 The anti-void separates the work oil from the tank passage in the boom control valve.
-By adding an orifice in the anti-void, it becomes pressure balanced.
-When the solenoid on the ATB unloader is opened, oil starts to flow across the orifice in the anti-void and the oil can get out faster than it can get in.
+An orifice in the anti-void allows it to pressure balance.
+When the solenoid on the anti-two block unloader is opened, oil starts to flow across the orifice in the anti-void and the oil can get out faster than it can get in.
 This creates a pressure drop and allows the anti-void to open, routing the function oil to tank.
 See this page for the console components location chart.